5,276,406 members and growing! (16,097 online)

 Database

-This means that a thief who has access to the (decrypted) database can steal all the digital currency from all accounts, but clearly this is the last problem the service has.
+This means that a thief who can read the (decrypted) database can steal all the digital currency from all accounts, but clearly this is the last problem the service has.

 Integration tips